kpn-dsh/vpn-connection-scripts/USAGE-Linux.md

    - This is an indication that stunnel has crashed badly or you have another service using this port.
 Easiest fix is to restart your PC.
 Otherwise you need to free or switch to a different port.
 4. The remote server returned an error: (502)
    - This usually means that the CA server is down/starting.
 Try downloading the CA using your browser.
 When it starts working clean and and re init the tenant.
 If the issue persists contact support.
-5. No configuration yet for <tenantname> <env>. -- Even when it exists.
+5. No configuration yet for `<tenantname> <env>`. -- Even when it exists.
    - This can happen if the script has different user during execution, for example if ran with sudo elevation
 6. AUTH: Received control message: AUTH_FAILED
    - The authentication has failed, possibly you have the wrong user/password configured or they have changed.
+7. On Unix network stopped working or too slow after VPN disconnect
+    - This is an indication that the `/etc/resolv.conf` file needs to be cleaned.
+    - This might happen if your shell scripts are old (update the scripts under `~/.vpn`)